circonus/irondb-docs/graphite-ingestion.md

   </listeners>
 ```

-This listener stanza is the same as the first example under the HTTP
-ingestion section.
-You can then:
+This listener stanza is the same as the first example under the HTTP ingestion section.
+You can then use:

 ```
 echo "my.metric.name.one 1 `date +%s`" | nc 2003
 ```

-To send metrics to IRONdb.
-Which will result in a metric called:
+to send metrics to IRONdb.
+This will result in a metric called:

 `graphite.dev.my.metric.name.one`